mb-group/ois/README.md

 Paper citation when available.

 # Installation & Requirements
-To compile and run OrthoSeq, a working MPI library must be installed.
+To compile and run OIS, a working MPI library must be installed.
 A C++ compiler supporting at least the C++17 standard is required.
-OrthoSeq has been tested using [OpenMPI](https://www.open-mpi.org/) on macOS and Ubuntu.
+OIS has been tested using [OpenMPI](https://www.open-mpi.org/) on macOS and Ubuntu.

 To compile the software, run

 ```shell
 $ make
 ```
-from the root OrthoSeq folder.
-This creates a single executable orthoseq, which is used to perform the different generation and analysis steps (see a [worked-out example](#tutorial)).
+from the root OIS folder.
+This creates a single executable ois, which is used to perform the different generation and analysis steps (see a [worked-out example](#tutorial)).

 To use the utility python scripts in the ```utilities``` folder, python dependencies can be installed by
 ```shell